bharadwaj-raju/toc-assignment/pda/README.md

 `pda.h` provides structures and functions for creating and running PDAs. `stack.h` provides an array-based stack structure.

 `pda-run` is a program that takes an input PDA and lets you test strings against it.
+You can use the option `--verbose`/`-v` to make it print the exact process of the PDA.

 Some sample PDAs are provided:
   - `anbn.pda`: accepts a<sup>n</sup>b<sup>n</sup>